markwylde/workerbox/README.md

 A secure sandbox to execute untrusted user JavaScript, in a web browser, without any risk to your own domain/site/page.

 ## Installation
-To ensure the untrusted code can not access any data, permissions,  that have been given to your site, it's important the evaluator is run on a domain completely separate from your own site.

-The separate domain code is located in the [`./server`](./server) folder of this repo.
-You can host it yourself, but make sure it's on another domain, or feel free to use the default one for free at [https://workerbox.net/](https://workerbox.net/).

-### Install npmjs
 ```
 npm install --save workerboxjs
 ```